 Common forms of PPE for welding are the headshield or face screen.
-Welding head shields are perhaps the most iconic symbol of the welding profession.
+Welding head shields and welding helmets are perhaps the most iconic symbol of the welding profession.

 The two types of headshield are the advanced headshield and manual passive headshields.
 Passive headshields do not have technological additions and are much more traditional.
 They are similar to face shields but offer more coverage around the face and neck as the material is wider and more rectangular.